 - The Kid Should See This is a weekly collection of videos that are inspiring for kids and parents.

 - Comic books aren’t just about superheroes anymore.
 Jim Ottaviani has done a series of graphic novels as science biographies.
-The kids and I have enjoyed Primates (about the path-creating female primatologists) and Feynman.
+His Feynman biography is superb.
+I’ve also enjoyed Primates (about the path-creating female primatologists) with my kids.

 - We’ve using instructional placemats at home for years.
 My favorites are maps of the continents.
 The placemats all look similar but everyone gets a different continent.
 I also like the periodic table, the Presidents, and country flags.